-Below are some simple accounting basic terms every small business owner, bookkeeper, and the auditor should have a thorough understanding of…even if you have an accountant that takes care of all that “stuff”...
+Below are some simple accounting terminology or basic terms every small business owner, bookkeeper, and the auditor should have a thorough understanding of…even if you have a certified public accountant CPA that takes care of all that “stuff”…

 All business transactions can be stated in terms of changes in the three elements of this accounting basic equation which is to the base of all guidelines such as the Generally Accepted Accounting Principles GAAP:

 Assets = Liabilities + Owner’s Equity

 Learn more about the above accounting basic equation and debits/credits.
 A trial balance should have the same debit and credit balances at the end of the calendar year or fiscal year.

 Accounting systems are designed to show the increases and decreases in each part of the above accounting basic equation in a separate record.
 This record is called an account.